limulus/node-bundler/README.md

 This module helps you automate including [io.js](https://iojs.org/) in binary distributions of your software.
 It handles the downloading of the io.js version you specify, and lets you run npm from within the bundled io.js environment — which is especially important for modules with native add-ons.
 It's actually kinda tricky to get this working right, so this module exists to make it so you don't have to worry about those details.

+While io.js was great, now that io.js and Node.js have merged you may be more interested in [node-bundler](https://npmjs.com/package/node-bundler).

 ## Usage

 An example, using [Gulp](http://gulpjs.com/), minus proper error handling: